-Hotels There are two basic types of tourist accommodation in Cuba.
+There are two basic types of tourist accommodation in Cuba.

 The first type is a classic hotels and resorts.
 This type of accommodation makes sence only in beach resort areas like Varadero

 .
 In fact, these are ordinary guesthouses and B&B's owned by locals.
 Room rates are usually much cheaper than in classic hotels and resorts.
 Sometimes these are luxury apartment in a colonial style.
 But in most cases rooms are rather basic.

 Usually casa owners may suggest you meal options for a reasonable price.
 We recommend this option, because town's cafes usually are very poor and not tasty.
 Also it is almost impossible to buy anything in stores.
 While Casa may suggest you dishes like lobster (locals call it langusto

 Casa's can be booked in advance.
 But usually there are no problems when you try to find a room when you just arrived to town.
 The best way is to hire a taxi and make arrangement that you will hop as long as you need until you find a suitable casa.
 Best if you have minimum knowledge of the Spanish language.
 However, if you know only English language, it is often quite enough.
+Find hotels in Cuba

 .
-There are also dozen minor airports serving international routes, including Varadero airport (VRA).
+There are also dozen minor airports serving international routes, including Varadero airport (VRA)

 There are many flight routes to Cuba from Canada and Europe, as well as from Central and South America.
 There are also several flights from the U.S., but these flight are for the former Cubans now living in the United States, - not for tourists.
+Update (2016)

 Tourist transportation in the country is possible by taxi or by rental car.
 There is also Viazul

 Water temperature, C